agarmash/XboxWirelessAdapter/README.md

 ### Prerequisites:
 - A Linux system.
 The emulator need to be able to open a raw ethernet socket which is possible out of the box in Linux.
 Windows and macOS may probably require some additional changes;
-- A copy of `xonlinedash.xbe` version `185ead00 (MD5: 8149654a030d813bcc02a24f39fd3ce9)`.
+- A copy of **one** of the following files:
+    - `xonlinedash.xbe` version `185ead00 (MD5: 8149654a030d813bcc02a24f39fd3ce9)`, **or**;
-or
-- A copy of the MN-740 firmware `NLM.MEM` `version 01.00.02.0021 (MD5: A9A58ADC4CEAEC337BAAB64F018FBA7F)` .
- you may extract this file by:
+    - The MN-740 firmware `NLM.MEM` version `01.00.02.0021 (MD5: A9A58ADC4CEAEC337BAAB64F018FBA7F)`.
+You can obtain this file by:
- # Downloading the mn740Update.exe tool.
+        1. Downloading the `mn740Update.exe` tool;
- # run the installer it will place the below file in the temp directory
+        2. Run the executable, it will place the file `MN740_01.00.02.0021_RUNTIME.bin` file into the temp directory;
- # MN740_01.00.02.0021_RUNTIME.bin
- # Extract the file with winarj or similar extraction tool and it will extract NLM.MEM file
+        3. Extract the file with the WinArj or a similar extraction tool and it will extract the `NLM.MEM` file.

- note: these files are copyrighted material by Microsoft and are needed for the emulator to work.
-Needless to say they can't be distributed, so it will be extracted from the provided binary by the user.
+ Note: these files are copyrighted material by Microsoft and are needed for the emulator to work.
+Needless to say they can't be distributed, so it will be extracted from the binary provided  by the user.

 ### Running the emulator: